lvgl/lvgl/docs/overview/image.md

 - as a file

 ### Variables
-The images stored internally in a variable is composed mainly of an `lv_img_dsc_t` structure with the following fields:
+The images stored internally in a variable are composed mainly of an `lv_img_dsc_t` structure with the following fields:
 - **header**
   - *cf* Color format.
 See [below](#color-format)
   - *w* width in pixels (<= 2048)